lifeforms/httpcheck/README.md

 The `url` field is the only mandatory field; it should contain one HTTP or HTTPS URL to test.
 You can use relative URLs in the manifest, for example `/` instead of `http://example.com/`.
 In that case, you must specify a base URL when running the tests.
 This single base URL will be applied to all tests containing a relative URL.

 The expected response from the web server must be specified using the `code` and `content` attributes.
 If `content` is supplied, we check the response body for the regular expression.
 If `code` is supplied, we expect that HTTP status code; if it's omitted we expect code 200.
-If the server sends a redirect, the redirect will be followed, and the final location's response code is tested.
+If the server sends a redirect, the redirect will be followed, and the final location's response code is tested instead.

 If you want to match on multiple lines of output in one test, use a multiline regexp by starting `content` with `(?s)`.
-This is useful to test if a complex page is complete but you don't want to completely list it in the test.
+This is useful to test if a web page is complete but you don't want to specify the full output in the test.
 Example:

     {url: '/page', content: '(?s)Page Title.*</html>'}